Qarik-Group/demo-cf-deployments/CI.md

 Let's start with creating new quota.
 If you want to use existing one, just skip this step.

-Create new file under `config/org_quotas/` named `cf-mgmt-quota.yml` and copy `default` quota configuration to it.
+Create new file under `ci/config/test-ci-mgmt/org_quotas/` named `cf-mgmt-quota.yml` and copy `default` quota configuration to it.
 ```bash
 cat default.yml > cf-mgmt-quota.yml
 ```
-Modify config:
+Modify config to your needs, example changes below:
 ```diff
 total_private_domains: unlimited
 total_reserved_route_ports: "100"